robschwartz/robschwartz.github.io/live/README.txt

 (although it'd definitely work for other stuff too).
 Includes a contact form, pre-styled elements, and Sass sources.

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo Images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) Images you can use for pretty much whatever.

 (* = Not included)